COMET: COVID-19 on Maternal Experience and Temperament

 Rural Poverty and Children’s Development

 Children growing up in poverty face unique challenges.
-What are potential risk and protective factors?
-This project is a longitudinal project that tracks children since they were 9 years (they are now 24!).
+What are the potential risk and protective factors?
+This longitudinal project tracks children from 9-25 years who grew up at or below the poverty line to identify physical and psychosocial risk factors.

 Funded by the William T Grant Foundation